Find Affordable College Courses

 $26,037 Average Tuition & Fees

-Hawaii Medical College ranked #8 on this year’s Best Value Health Professions Schools in Hawaii list.
-Located in the large city of Honolulu, Hawaii Medical College is a private for-profit college with a small student population.
+With a ranking of #8, Hawaii Medical College did quite well on this year’s best value schools for health professions students.
+Located in the city of Honolulu, Hawaii Medical College is a private for-profit school with a fairly small student population.

-In-state tuition fees for undergraduate students at Hawaii Medical College are $26,037 per year.
+The average tuition and fees for an in-state undergraduate at Hawaii Medical College are $26,037 a year.
 While working on their degree, health professions majors at Hawaii Medical College accumulate an average of around $10,333 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $104.

 Full Health Professions at Hawaii Medical College Report